aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 application was analyzed.
 ‘Labels Search’ was the most popularly viewed section by all users.

-## Frequency of Different Links by Language in 2020-2021
+## Different Links by Language in 2020-2021

 ![](App_Analytics_Report_Aug2020-2021_files/figure-markdown_strict/freq-diff-links-by-language-1.png)
 <figcaption align="center">